umkoin/umkoin/doc/dependencies.md

 * SQLite is not needed with `--disable-wallet` or `--without-sqlite`.
 * Qt is not needed with `--without-gui`.
 * If the qrencode dependency is absent, QR support won't be added.
 To force an error when that happens, pass `--with-qrencode`.
-* If the systemtap dependency is absent, USDT support won't be compiled.
+* If the systemtap dependency is absent, USDT support won't get compiled in.
 * ZeroMQ is needed only with the `--with-zmq` option.

 #### Other